We live in the era of automation. There is no doubt about it.

 Tool-dedicated scripting can be used for automating simple tasks inside a specified application.
 Deployment usually takes a few days and is limited to a single application.
 Examples?
 Excel macros, Outlook rules, SAP scripting.

 These are scripts written with the use of a specific programming language, i.e., PowerShell or Python.
-They can be used to automate a bit more complex task.
-These automations will still have a limited application interaction.
+They can be used to automate a bit more complex tasks.
+This automation will still have a limited application interaction.
 The development and deployment of these usually take a few weeks.

 Robotic Process Automation (RPA)

-Robotic Process Automation allows building more complex automations.
+Robotic Process Automation allows the building of more complex automation.
 It allows the connection of various tools (CRMs, SAPs, databases, etc.) and automates the processing of data and documents between them.

 There is also a matter of user interface – RPA can automate any application by interacting with it using UI „just like a human”.